cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 referred to as "streaming" within that data item.)

-Indefinite-length arrays and maps are dealt with differently than indefinite-length byte strings and text strings.
+Indefinite-length arrays and maps are dealt with differently than indefinite-length strings (byte strings and text strings).

 ### The "break" Stop Code {#break}